The Cooperative de Mai

-The Coopérative de Mai (also called La Coopé) is the current music stage of Clermont-Ferrand, France.
+The Coopérative de Mai (also called La Coopé) is a significant musical venue of Clermont-Ferrand, France.
 It was inaugurated on March 7, 2000 with a performance by Rita Mitsouko.

 History

 Didier Veillault, former director of the Plan in Ris-Orangis and coopérative’s current director was recruited in early 1999 as the head of project.
 In early 2000 the Pop Art Association was chosen to manage it.
 The building housing the Cooperative de Mai and the Polydome convention center was built land that was previously occupied by the Michelin cooperative, a department store.

 Equipment

 The Cooperative de Mai is made up of two show rooms: